bclehmann/wstat/README.md

 ## Linux Users

-This does work on Linux, all you have to do is find the file `wstat` in `bin/Release/netcoreapp3.0/linux-x64`, make it executable, and then run.
-If you need help making it executable, this should do: https://askubuntu.com/questions/229589/how-to-make-a-file-e-g-a-sh-script-executable-so-it-can-be-run-from-a-termi

-Please make sure you do this to the file `wstat` with no extension, not `wstat.dll` or anything like that.

 For drawing plots you will need two packages: `libc6-dev` and `libgdiplus` For some distributions, `xdg-utils` may not come preinstalled, and that is needed for auto-opening images.
+If you are not using this app for drawing plots, you do not need to install these packages.

 For APT